mabouali/PLSR_ANFIS/README.md

 2. **Phase 2:** uses ANFIS to establish a predictive model to estimate *Y*, using *YP* and *ErrP* as its input.
 This is denoted as *modYP*.

 ## How to use the code?
-there are couple of MATLAB codes available under MCode directory.
+There are couple of MATLAB codes available under MCode directory.
 The two main functions are:

 '''
 [result, detail]=PLSR_ANFIS(X,Y,inputMFTypes,mfNum)